Tag: nonprofit

 Together We Thrive: Celebrating Seniors and our Supporters

-Stunning displays of culinary and visual artistry at Art Walk.
+Stunning displays of visual artistry at Art Walk.

 Seniors’ Week (June 3 to 9) is an opportunity to recognize the contributions of seniors, and with GEF becoming a senior itself, we chose June 6 to kick off our celebration of seniors and seniors-serving organizations.
 We gathered with our partners in the community at McQueen Place Lodge to mark 65 years of supporting low-income seniors to thrive in their Golden Years.
 Special guests included representatives from the Alberta Government, City of Edmonton, Alberta Seniors & Community Housing Association (ASCHA), Seniors Association of Greater Edmonton (SAGE), and members of the GEF Board of Directors.
 The event showcased the culinary and visual artists from our GEF communities.
 With this being our Sapphire Anniversary, we chose blue as our theme colour because it symbolizes loyalty and peacefulness in a long lasting relationship.
 A local school group collaborated with our seniors to produce the “wings” display which became a fun photo booth at the kick off event and summer fairs.